sohail77/Restaurant-Referral/README.md

 ### Minimum Functionality

 - Connecting to the firebase - connecting the application to the backend firebase database and display some data from the database on the phone.
 - Code Sharing - QR codes will be generated based on user ID, which the user can share directly from the application, just by entering the email address.
 (Implementation: when the user enters the email address a custom QR code is generated using that details and the details of that QRcode are stored on firebase.
-Now when the referred user open his application he/she can view the coupon in their account).
+Now when the referred user opens his application he/she can view the coupon in their account).
 - Call function  - User will be able to make a call to the restaurant using the application.
 - Location driven  - Using this feature the customer can start the navigation to the restaurant.

 ### Expected Functionality

 - QR Scanner (Completed) – The restaurant will be able to scan the QR Code and validate it directly from the application.
 (Implementation: ZXing library was used to open a QRcode scanner).
 - Customer Tracking (Completed) - This feature will allow the restaurant to keep track of the number of customers arrived.
-(Implementation: Every time a coupon code is verified by the restaurant, boolean is set on the backend, based on this boolean and the details of the coupon we are able to show used coupons only for that particular restaurant).
+(Implementation: Every time coupon code is verified by the restaurant, boolean is set on the backend, based on this boolean and the details of the coupon we are able to show used coupons only for that particular restaurant).
 - History of coupons for the customers (Completed) – This feature will display all the previous coupon codes.
 (Implementation: this feature is implemented using the same logic as above)
 - List restaurant data (Completed) – This feature will display the list of restaurants to the user.